Get instant quote

 How does part orientation affect a 3D print?
 Practical design tips for additive manufacturing

 How important is part orientation, and can it determine the success of your 3D print?
-This article explains how build orientation affects dimensional accuracy, mechanical strength, print speed and surface finish for custom 3D printed parts, with practical guidance for engineers sourcing outsourced production.
+This article explains how build orientation affects dimensional accuracy, mechanical strength, print speed, and surface finish in custom 3D-printed parts, with practical guidance for engineers sourcing outsourced production.

 How does part orientation affect a 3D Print?

-3D printing involves more steps and considerations than many expect.
-A key factor, often overlooked by designers and engineers, is part orientation (build orientation).
-The chosen orientation affects accuracy, strength, surface finish and print time, and will determine whether the part meets the required quality.
+3D printing involves more design considerations than many engineers expect.
+One of the most important, and often overlooked, is part orientation, also known as build orientation.
+The chosen orientation affects dimensional accuracy, mechanical strength, surface finish, and print time, and can ultimately determine whether a part meets its performance and quality requirements.

-This article explains how part orientation affects dimensional accuracy, build time, mechanical strength and surface finish quality.
-After reading, you will understand why build orientation is critical for reliable 3D printed parts.
+This article explains how build orientation affects dimensional accuracy, build time, mechanical performance, and surface finish in 3D printing.
+By the end, you’ll understand why choosing the right build orientation is essential for producing reliable, high-quality parts.

 Curious about the cost of 3D printing custom parts?